nbmc1991/readmegenerator/README.md

 ## Description:

-ok
+tst

 ## Installation :

 To install dependencies run:
-test
+tst

-## Usage :
+## Usage Information :

-test
+tst

 ## Contributing:

 You can contribute to this application by:

-test
+tst

 ## Test :

-test
+tst

 ## License :

- Boost Software License 1.0
+ MIT license

 ## Questions :